Orestis Papadopoulos

 3. You can read about it here

-Feel free to contact me or tweet to me on Twitter for tips, feedback, opinions.
+Feel free to contact me for tips, feedback, opinions.

 Thank you for reading!